paradigmadigital/Promptmeteo/docs/source/quickstart.rst

     [['positive']]

-Models can also be loaded without instantiating the class by using load_model as a function instead of a method:
+Models can also be loaded without instantiating the class by using `.load_model()` as a function instead of a method:

 .. code-block:: python